1962 24 Hours of Le Mans

 The 1962 24 Hours of Le Mans was a motor race for Experimental cars and Grand Touring cars, staged at the Circuit de la Sarthe, Le Mans, France on 23 and 24 June 1962.
 It was the 30th Grand Prix of Endurance and the eighth round of the 1962 International Championship of Manufacturers.

 The race was won by Olivier Gendebien and Phil Hill driving a Ferrari 330 TRI/LM.
+It would be the last overall win for a front-engined GT-style car, and it made Ferrari the most successful marque at Le Mans, with six wins at the time, a streak that would be continued with V12 mid-engine Ferrari Prototypes until 1965.